 A Comprehensive Guide to UCAT Medical Schools

 The UCAT has been part of the admissions process for many medical and dental schools for several years.
 Since admission to these schools are so competitive, the UCAT has allowed them to use yet another measure to distinguish between candidates.
 This, however, also means that students must think carefully when choosing their schools.
-Applicants have their UCAT scores far before they submit their applications via UCAS and this gives students an upper hand as you can now analyze your score to pick universities whose requirements mirror your strengths.
+Applicants have their UCAT scores far before they submit their applications via UCAS and this gives students an upper hand as you can now analyse your score to pick universities whose requirements mirror your strengths.
+For more information, you can read our UCAT guide.

 UCAT Universities